-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At College of the Ouachitas, approximately 16% of students took out student loans averaging $3,605 a year.
 That adds up to $14,420 over four years for those students.

 The student loan default rate at College of the Ouachitas is 10.5%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do College of the Ouachitas Graduates Make?bachelor's degree recipients from College of the Ouachitas make around $27,500 per year during the early years of their employment.
+How Much Money Do College of the Ouachitas Graduates Make?students who graduate with a bachelor's degree from College of the Ouachitas make about $27,500 a year during their first few years of employment after graduation.
 This is about 31% less that the average pay for college graduates overall.
 However, graduates with your major may make more.